OPLSS/introduction-to-algebraic-effects-and-handlers/lecture-2.md

 ## Reading material

-There are many possible ways and choices of designing a programming langauge around algebraic operations and handlers, but we shall mostly rely on [An effect system for algebraic effects and handlers](https://arxiv.org/abs/1306.6316).
+There are many possible ways and choices of designing a programming language around algebraic operations and handlers, but we shall mostly rely on [An effect system for algebraic effects and handlers](https://arxiv.org/abs/1306.6316).